 Diagram credit: Sanborn et al., 47th LPSC, #2309 (2016)

 Burkhardt et al. (2015, 2017) have conducted in-depth petrographic, geochemical, and isotopic (O, Cr, Ca, Ti, Ni, Mo, Ru and Nd) analyses for the paired meteorites NWA 5363 and 5400.
 Results of their studies indicate that while NWA 5363/5400 has Δ17O values indistinguishable from Earth, other isotopic anomalies (ε54Cr, ε48Ca, ε50Ti, ε92Ni, ε92Mo, ε100Ru, ε145Nd) show significant differences from the Earth.
 The isotopic anomalies together with the chronological and petrographic data demonstrate that this meteorite does not represent precursor material of Earth, early impact ejecta from Earth, or remnants from 'Theia'.
-Instead, Burkhardt et al. (2017) concluded that its parent body was a relatively small asteroid that originated in a unique nebula isotopic reservoir most similar to enstatite and ordinary chondrites, and experienced a petrogenetic history similar to that of brachinites.
+Instead, Burkhardt et al. (2017) concluded that its parent body was a relatively small asteroid that originated in a unique nebula isotopic reservoir most similar to enstatite and ordinary chondrites, and that it experienced a petrogenetic history similar to brachinites.
 It is interesting to note that, with the exception of ε48Ca (no angrite data for ε100Ru), NWA 5363/5400 and angrites have values for each of these isotopic anomalies which are nearly the same or overlap within uncertainties.
-It was proposed by Amelin and Irving (2011) that NWA 5400 originated from a parent body associated with one of the iron meteorite groups containing primitive Pb.
+In another study, Amelin and Irving (2011) proposed that NWA 5400 originated from a parent body associated with one of the iron meteorite groups containing primitive Pb.

 The CRE age based on 3He and 21Ne was determined to be ~29 m.y.
 The specimen of NWA 5400 shown above is a 5.3 g partial slice.
 Shown below is a composite image of both sides of the complete mass as found.